WPP Australia revenue growth a stand out to start 2023

 The focus on AI over the last five years is paying off, with many examples of our work with clients, using the main AI platforms, in-market today.
 As a result, the company has advised it is on track to hit its revenue targets for 2023 – the effects of foreign exchange notwithstanding.

+This change will require considerable learning from the agencies and the clients to maximise the benefits.
 No doubt for the remainder of the year fast-reaction pivots that scale to a new market condition are essential to endure economic uncertainties.